Aksh-007/Project_7-Product-landing-page-/README.md

     -  How to design button
     -  background properties { background-repeat,background-position}
     -   Learned about positioning properties
+    -   Larned How to set positioning in mobile responsive sites
 ---

 ## Time taken to finish this project